Generating Ray Class Fields of Real Quadratic Fields via Complex Equiangular Lines: Acknowledgments

 It is a pleasure to thank John Coates and Andrew Scott for their continuing support and guidance.
-Also thanks to Steve Donnelly for his help with the MAGMA code and with interpreting the number-theoretic results; to James McKee and Chris Smyth for explaining various aspects of the theory of reciprocal units; and to Brian Conrad for comments on an earlier draft.
+Also thanks to Steve Donnelly for his help with the \emph{Magma} code and with interpreting the number-theoretic results; to James McKee and Chris Smyth for explaining various aspects of the theory of reciprocal units; and to Brian Conrad and to an anonymous referee for comments on an earlier draft.

 This research was supported by the Australian Research Council via EQuS project number CE11001013, and SF acknowledges support from an Australian Research Council Future Fellowship FT130101744 and JY from National Science Foundation Grant No.\ 116143.
+This research was supported in part by Perimeter Institute for Theoretical Physics.
+Research at Perimeter Institute is supported by the Government of Canada through Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.